Week 11: Idaho Legislative Session

 Continue reading

-Week Five: Idaho Legislative Session
+Week 5: Idaho Legislative Session

 As the Idaho Legislative Session progresses, several bills and policy discussions are shaping the future for counties across the state.
 Here’s a breakdown of the latest developments and how they impact county governments.
 Top Priorities: – Public Notices (H0166) – A revised version was introduced this week.
 This new version would allow local governments to publish a shortened notice with a link to their website to the full notice.
 Then in 2027, local governments would be allowed to publish notices on…